Roses are Red

 She raised her eyebrows at me and pursed her lips, “I’m not going to lie, I’m genuinely impressed.
 You actually survived my poison.”

-I narrowed my eyes at her.
+I narrowed my eyes on her.
 I readied my stance.
 I felt the dark energy swirl in me but I kept it down.